Skip to content

 The process begins when silica-rich water seeps down into cracks and crevices in the Earth's crust.
 Over time, the water evaporates, leaving behind a deposit of silica.
 As this process repeats, layer upon layer of silica builds up, eventually forming a solid mineral deposit that we know as opal.

-The process can take anywhere from 5 million to 20 million years, depending on the specific conditions and factors involved.
-The result is a unique and beautiful gemstone with a distinct play of colour, created by the way light refracts through the layers of silica.
+The process of forming opals can take anywhere from 5 million to 20 million years, depending on the specific conditions.
+The result is a unique and beautiful gemstone, often with a very distinct play of colour, created by the way light refracts through the layers of silica.

-Not all opals feature the iridescence and play of colour seen particularly in Australian opals, but instead have more of a solid colouring which can be white, yellow, pink, orange, red and even black.
+You may not realise it, but not all opals feature the iridescence and colour play seen particularly in Ethiopian and Australian opals.
+Instead opals can have a solid colouring which can be white, yellow, pink, and even black.
+We use beads with this sort of colouring in our Australian jewellery designs.

 The History of Opal Jewellery